 - the right to withdraw subject to the provisions of this Policy.

-G. Procedures for Submitting and Accessing Information Collected During College’s Investigation
+Procedures for Submitting and Accessing Information Collected During the College’s Investigation

 The Complainant and Respondent will be asked to identify all information they would like the Investigation Team to review, and as such both may recommend witnesses and submit information for consideration.
 Decisions about interviews and collection and evaluation of relevant information, physical or electronic documents, and other tangible items, however, are ultimately at the sole discretion of the Investigation Team in the context of impartial treatment of both parties.
 In the course of conducting interviews, the Investigation Team will ask any participant in the investigation to sign a statement attesting to the veracity of the information provided.
 The Investigation Team will also encourage all participants to keep the substance of an interview confidential, except as may be needed for support and assistance.

 At the conclusion of the investigation, the Complainant and Respondent will have the opportunity to review relevant information gathered during the course of the investigation.
-Prior to this review, however, the Title IX Coordinator, and in Harassment cases together with the Chair of the HSMB, will review all materials to determine whether to limit information to be shared based on relevance, whether its disclosure would be more prejudicial to a party or witness than probative, whether it would constitute an unwarranted invasion of an individual’s privacy, or for other legitimate reasons.
+Prior to this review, however, the Title IX Coordinator and the Chair of the SMB will review all materials to determine whether to limit information to be shared based on relevance, whether its disclosure would be more prejudicial to a party or witness than probative, whether it would constitute an unwarranted invasion of an individual’s privacy, or for other legitimate reasons.

 The Title IX Coordinator will facilitate the opportunity for each party to access such information separately in a private setting.
 Both parties will have an opportunity to respond to this information, in writing, within seven business days.
 If at any stage following the submission of these responses new and relevant information is gathered, it will be shared with the Complainant and Respondent, subject to the above limitations, who will again have the opportunity to submit a written response within a time frame determined by the Title IX Coordinator.
-The Complainant and Respondent may request a copy of the other’s written response, subject to the right of the Title IX Coordinator, and in Harassment cases together with the Chair of the HSMB, to redact.
+The Complainant and Respondent may request a copy of the other’s written response, subject to the right of the Title IX Coordinator and the Chair of the SMB to redact.

-At the conclusion of its investigation, the Investigation Team will provide its final report to the Title IX Coordinator and, in Harassment cases, the HSMB Chair.
+At the conclusion of its investigation, the Investigation Team will provide its final report to the Title IX Coordinator and the SMB Chair.